sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 ### Atrous Spatial Pyramid Pooling

 For ASPP, the idea is to provide the model with multi-scale information.
 To do that, ASPP adds a series atrous convolutions with different dilation rates.
-These rates are designed to capture long range context.
+These rates are designed to capture long-range context.
 Also, to add global context information, ASPP incorporates image-level features via Global Average Pooling (GAP).

 This version of ASPP contains 4 parallel operations.
 These are a *1x1* convolution and three *3x3* convolutions with *dilation rates =(6,12,18)*.
 As we mentioned, at this point, the feature maps' nominal stride is equal to 16.